 If you live in a townhouse or community that applies chemicals to common areas, I recommend "detoxing" a patch of grass in your backyard by watering the chemicals down into the soil to reduce skin contact after application.
-Keep your pet on a leash (and on the sidewalk) until you've walked to your chemical free destination.
+Keep your pet on a leash (and on the sidewalk) until you've walked to your pesticide-free destination.

 When it comes to pest control, remember -- keeping your pet's immune system healthy and strong is the best way to help him fight off parasites as well as disease.
 A balanced, species-appropriate diet is the foundation upon which your pet's good health and long life must be built.

 Use a safe, natural pest deterrent.
 Also consider cedar oil (specifically manufactured for pet health), natural food-grade diatomaceous earth, or fresh garlic (work with your holistic vet to determine a safe amount for your pet's body weight).